 How long before a user must change or update a password?

 The user will be requested to update their password after 90 days.

-Only the following providers are eligible for an EFT exemption:
+No, only the following providers are eligible for an EFT exemption:

-No, if you provided your EFT information during revalidation you do not need to provide it again.
+No, if you provided your EFT information during revalidation, you do not need to provide it again.

 You can change your EFT information online through the new Provider Web Portal.
 You will just login, and click the link that says “EFT/ERA Enrollment”.
 You will receive paper checks for two weeks after changing your EFT information, though, so make sure your mailing address on file is also up to date.
 You can find detailed instructions for changing your EFT/ERA here.

-No. EFT information will not migrate over from Xerox.
+No, EFT information will not migrate over from Xerox.
 However, any EFT information you submitted in your enrollment or revalidation application will remain in the system.

 The EFT/ERA information is for the billing (group) provider.

 How do we change our NPI or add an NPI?